Elvis Andrus Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 24th in baseball in home runs allowed (188 total, 1.3 per game).
+- Royals pitchers combine to rank 24th in baseball in home runs surrendered (188 total, 1.3 per game).

 - Singer (8-10) takes the mound for the Royals in his 28th start of the season.
 He has a 5.34 ERA in 148 1/3 innings pitched, with 127 strikeouts.

-- His last appearance was on Tuesday against the Chicago White Sox, when the right-hander threw five innings, surrendering six earned runs while allowing nine hits.
+- In his most recent time out on Tuesday, the right-hander went five innings against the Chicago White Sox, giving up six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.